Benares State

+The estate was founded by the zamindar, Balwant Singh, who assumed the title of "Raja of Benares" in the mid 18th century, taking advantage of the Mughal Empire's disintegration.
+His descendants had zamindari privileges in an area around Benares city, but not in the city, which the East India Company had annexed under the Treaty of Faizabad in the later 1760s.
+Benares became a princely state of British Raj in 1911.
+On October 15, 1949, the State of Benares was merged with Uttar Pradesh.

 History

 Princely State

-The earliest rulers of the later princely state of Benares were originally zamindars for the Awadh province of the Mughal Empire who later became independent state.
+The earliest rulers of the later princely state of Benares were originally Zamindars for the Awadh province of the Mughal Empire who later became an independent state.
 Most of the area currently known as Varanasi was acquired by Mansa Ram, a zamindar of Utaria.
 Balwant Singh, the ruler of Utaria in 1737, took over the Jagirs of Jaunpur (except Bayalasi which was ruled independently by Zamindar of Purenw), Varanasi, and Chunar, in 1737 from the Mughal Emperor Muhammad Shah of Delhi.
 The Kingdom of Benaras started in this way during the Mughal dynasty.
 Other places under the kingship of Kashi Naresh were Chandauli, Gyanpur, Chakia, Latifshah, Mirzapur, Nandeshwar, Mint House and Vindhyachal.

-As the Mughal suzerainty weakened, the Benares zamindari estate became Banaras State, thus Balwant Singh of the Narayan dynasty regained control of the territories and declared himself Maharaja of Benares in 1740.
-The strong clan organisation on which they rested, brought success to the lesser known Hindu princes.
-There were as many as 100,000 Bhumihar Brahmin clansmen backing the power of the Benares rajas in what later became the districts of Benares, Gorakhpur and Azamgarh.
+As the Mughal suzerainty weakened, the Benares zamindari became Banaras State, thus Balwant Singh of the Narayan dynasty gained control of the territories and declared himself Maharaja of Benares in 1740.
+The strong clan organization on which they rested, brought success to the lesser known Hindu princes.
+There were as many as 100,000 Bhumihar clansmen backing the power of the Benares rajas in what later became the districts of Benares, Gorakhpur and Azamgarh.
 This proved a decisive advantage when the dynasty faced a rival and the nominal suzerain, the Nawab of Oudh, in the 1750s and the 1760s.
-An exhausting guerrilla war, waged by the Benares ruler against the Oudh camp, using his troops, forced the Nawab to withdraw his main force.
+An exhausting guerrilla war, waged by the Benares ruler against the Oudh camp, using his troops, forced the Nawab to withdraw his main force .This victory further strengthened the control over his domains.

 Benares became a princely state in 1911.
 It was given the privilege of the 13-gun salute.

 History of Ramnagar

 The residential palace of the Naresh is the Ramnagar Fort at Ramnagar near Varanasi, which is next to the river Ganges.

-The Ramnagar Fort was built by Raja Balwant Singh with creamy chunar sandstone in the eighteenth century.
+The fort was built on the instructions of Maharaja Balwant Singh with creamy chunar sandstone in the eighteenth century.
 It is a typically Mughal style of architecture with carved balconies, open courtyards, and picturesque pavilions.

 Kashi Naresh donated over 1,300 acres (5.3 km2) of land on the outskirts of the city to build the campus of Banaras Hindu University.

 On 28 January 1983, the Kashi Vishwanath Temple was taken over by the government of Uttar Pradesh and its management was transferred to a trust, with the late Vibhuti Narayan Singh, then Kashi Naresh, as president, and an executive committee with the Divisional Commissioner as chairman.